15 Mistakes I Made in Japan (So You Don't Have To)

 Airport exchange rates are robbery.

-I lost about ¥3,000 on my first trip just on bad exchange rates at Narita.
+It's easy to lose about ¥3,000 just on bad exchange rates at Narita.
 That's a nice lunch, gone.
 Just use 7-Eleven ATMs — the rate is whatever your bank gives you, which is almost always better.

 3. Buying the JR Pass Without Doing the Math